devsoc-unsw/structs.sh/README.md

 1. `cd` into the `client` directory
 2. Run `yarn install` to install node modules
-3. Run `yarn dev` to start the server.
+3. Run `yarn start` to start the server.
 The frontend should be accessible at `localhost:3000`

 ### Running the app with Docker